Swift 5.5 introduces async/await, structured concurrency, and actors

 These are published to a web server or CDN-like infrastructure.
 SwiftPM gains a new command-line interface for adding and removing collections and will index them in the background, enabling users to more easily discover packages in the collections.

-Actors are introduced.
-An actor serves as a reference type (actor) that protects access to its mutable state.
-Property wrappers, introduced in Swift 5.1 to abstract away common accessor patterns for properties, are being extended to function parameters and closure parameters.
+In addition, property wrappers -- introduced in Swift 5.1 to abstract away common accessor patterns for properties -- are being extended to function parameters and closure parameters.
 Previously, this capability was limited to local variables and type properties.